alexpagri/data-analytics/adsp/parameter_evaluation/parameter_documentation.md

-* In thesis best fitting distribution used for evaluation, but this changend with more data
+* In thesis best fitting distribution used for evaluation, but this changed with more data
 * Missing argument for specific distro --> therefore norm distro as baseline if distro can be implemented